 Which parts of Tennessee have a low cost of living?

 In general, your dollar goes further in smaller towns.
+In fact, eight Tennessee towns rank in the top 100 for best places to relocate to.
 When there are fewer residents and more space, housing costs tend to be lower.
 That's why places like Johnson City and Clarksville boast living costs well below the national average and have positioned themselves as pleasant, inexpensive places to live.
 Lucky for Tennessee, even more-populated areas are still very affordable.
 Chattanooga, Knoxville, and Memphis, for instance, are relatively cheap mainly because of their reasonable housing costs.
 This makes Tennessee one of the rare states where you can get cosmopolitan living without high-end prices.

 Which parts of Tennessee have a high cost of living?